JNRowe/jnrowe.github.io/articles/advent_of_code_2019.rst

 argument isn’t provided, such as when you’re writing your code, it will output the result for you to submit.

-There is nothing interesting with the code for solution itself, possibly beyond the fact that we’re using ``//``\ (floor division) to handle the rounding for us.
+There is nothing interesting with the code for the solution itself, possibly beyond the fact that we’re using ``//``\ (floor division) to handle the rounding for us.

 This could be performed just as easily with bc_ and/or num-utils_.
-I had ultisnips_ configured to create a skeleton from last year, so only had type the tests and the :func:`sum` call to complete the first part.
+I had ultisnips_ configured to create a skeleton from last year, so only had to paste the tests and type the :func:`sum` call to complete the first part.

 Part two leans toward a solution using recursion, and allows us to introduce one of the many useful tools from Python’s stdlib :func:`itertools.takewhile`.
 This